tweag/chainsail/docs/deployment.md

 ```
 .
 That command will print the URL and port at which the respective service will be reachable.

-With that in hand, you can follow the instruction in the [`fronend README`](app/client/README#Develop), but skip the SSH tunneling part.
+With that in hand, you can follow the instruction in the [`frontend README`](app/client/README#Develop), but skip the SSH tunneling part.
 In the final call to `yarn run dev`, adapt the URLs in the environment variables to match the output of the service tunnel commands.

 ### Deploying changes